Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 ## Credits

-The Robert's rental bike application was build w/ help from the following resources across the internet.
+The Robert's rental bike application was build w/ help from the following resources across the internet and the help of my mentor Spencer who was amazing.

 | website | how the site helped |
 |---------|---------------------|